IntersectMBO/cardano-updates/posts/2022-10-05-consensus.markdown

  - Orange: baseline with 6 capabilities
  - Blue: CSJ prototype with 6 capabilities

+This diagram shows the respective syncing progress, starting at Genesis and continuing a good part into Shelley (with the dashed line indicating the Byron-to-Shelley transition).

 ![](/images/happy-path-csj-prototype-bench-1.svg)

 Further work includes whether we can tune the prototype to better handle few